Fall 2025, Graduate Seminar, Department of Architecture, Florida International University

 Summer 2023, Winter 2022, Graduate Seminar, John H. Daniels Faculty of Architecture, Landscape, and Design, University of Toronto

-This seminar looks at the design of work and work of design, from the turn of the twentieth century to the present, from The Principles of Scientific Management (Taylor 1911) to the streaming platform Twitch.
-The course aims to consider how technology and design have historically shaped our perception of peoples’ ability, need, and desire to do work.
+This seminar examines the design of work and the work of design, from the turn of the twentieth century to the present, from The Principles of Scientific Management (Taylor 1911) to the streaming platform Twitch.
+The course aims to consider how technology and design have historically shaped our perception of people’s ability, need, and desire to do work.
 To do so the course examines a series of attributes, and their opposites—non/human, un/productive, non/white, dis/able, ab/normal, un/safe, in/accessible, in/attentive—that have been variously ascribed to peoples, objects, and spaces through weekly readings that combine recent scholarship from the fields of design history, labor history, disability studies, and the history of technology.
-The course begins with a discussion of the European and US empires' so-called civilizing missions that used Machines as the Measure of Men (Adas 1989) and concludes with a more speculative discussion of post-work and anti-work futures, including the question of How to Do Nothing (Odell 2019).
-Throughout, a variety of case studies that range from plantations to prosthetics and slaughterhouses to smartphones will situate our analysis of the design of work and work of design, as it relates to questions of class, race, gender, and disability.
+The course begins with a discussion of the European and US empires' so-called civilizing missions that used Machines as the Measure of Men (1989) and concludes with a more speculative discussion of post-work and anti-work futures, including the question of How to Do Nothing (2019).
+Throughout, a variety of case studies, ranging from plantations to prosthetics and from slaughterhouses to smartphones, will situate our analysis of the design of work and the work of design, as they relate to questions of class, race, gender, and disability.

 Winter 2023, Graduate Seminar, John H. Daniels Faculty of Architecture, Landscape, and Design, University of Toronto